goodwill80/My_Carpark_App/README.md

 https://sensational-zabaione-393a34.netlify.app/
 - App can only be used in Singapore for searching of local HDB carparks.
 - App is best experienced using Chrome Browser.
+- User would need to run the app on a mobile phone (with Google map and Whatsapp) to experience features on navigation and passenger communication and/or driver SOS.

 ## Starting the App from IDE